ziyincody/MTablesView/README.md

 [![License](https://img.shields.io/cocoapods/l/MTablesView.svg?style=flat)](http://cocoapods.org/pods/MTablesView)
 [![Platform](https://img.shields.io/cocoapods/p/MTablesView.svg?style=flat)](http://cocoapods.org/pods/MTablesView)

+A customized view that contains two tableviews.
+It allows customized segue between the views.
+By using this view, it enables similar functionality as a viewcontroller but with any frame size.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.